Get Rewarded! We will reward you with up to €50 credit on your account for every tutorial that you write and we publish!

 • Install a webserver

 In case you already have a webserver installed you can skip this step.
-For performance reasons we install a webserver otherwise jitsi-meet will use a builtin java webserver called jetty.
+For performance reasons, we install a webserver otherwise jitsi-meet will use a builtin java webserver called jetty.

-apt-get install nginx -y
+sudo apt install nginx -y

 • Register a certificate